opbuzz/CyberSec/Numpy_Matplotlib_Pandas.md

 ```

 ### Series
+Works likes an array + dict
+Can work in any

 ### Using dictionary
 Each key is a column name and each value is a list of column values.
 The columns must all be the same length or you will get an error